-Having an understanding of the sales process, and a structured approach when engaging in sales conversations, will help you sell more effectively to your customers.
+Having an understanding of the sales process, and a structured approach when engaging in sales conversations will help you sell more effectively to your customers.
 Without a systematic process, the sales journey becomes haphazard, your customers get confused, and the process feels uncomfortable for both parties.
-This confusion often leads to failure to close the sale, and achieve agreement to proceed.
+This confusion often leads to failure to close the sale and achieve an agreement to proceed.

 The Four Stages of Selling

 All selling is based upon building rapport and a relationship first and foremost.
 Without this fundamental, a sale is highly unlikely to proceed.
 If it does, repeat business is unlikely, and cancellation of an order is highly probable.

 There are four stages of a sales meeting.
 Those people that do not have sales success do not cover all four, or spend too much time in the wrong stage.

 - Preliminaries stage – before selling begins, there are introductory or ice-breaker conversations that take place.
 This is a really important part of the process to build connections and trust.
 Finding common ground through positively discussing mutual connections, discussing family, sport or other interests can really help to create a connection and build trust.
 Another critical factor of the preliminaries stage is that it allows your prospect to clear other items that are on their mind and focus on what it is that you want to talk about.
 A very simple open-ended question like, “so how are you going?” allows your prospect to clear what is top of mind.

 - Investigating stage – the focus is on discovering your customer’s needs by asking relevant questions.
 This is the most important stage – and the stage which typically least time is spent.

 - Demonstrating capability – in this stage of the selling cycle, you will need to show your customers that your product or service is capable of solving their problems.

 - Obtaining commitment – the aim is to get a commitment from your customers, such as an order, an appointment for the next meeting, or an agreement to trial your product.